Information on COVID-19

 Riley Child Development at IU Health provides expert evaluation for children with developmental delays or behavioral health conditions.
 Many families who visit us do not know how to help their children or understand what conditions their child may have.
 Our multidisciplinary team offers expert diagnosis and personalized treatment plans to help children receive the care they need.

-Our experienced team is composed of developmental pediatricians, psychologists, nurse practitioners, speech-language pathologists, social workers, occupational therapists, physical therapists, nutritionists, dietitians, audiologists and more.
+Our experienced team is composed of developmental pediatricians, psychologists, speech-language pathologists, and social workers.
 Each healthcare professional plays a special role in your child’s care and evaluation, helping you better understand each aspect of your child's health and well-being.
 Your child may need to see a few or many of the healthcare providers in our department, depending on his or her needs.

 Before our specialists see your child, you will need a referral for evaluation from a healthcare professional, such as your child’s pediatrician.
 The first appointment with our specialists will likely be a one- to two-hour interview.

 Based on the information gathered during the interview, our team may diagnose your child with a condition and give you recommendations for treatment in or near your town.
 If a diagnosis is not clear or if the provider needs more information, you may be asked to come back for other appointments.
-Most commonly, these appointments are at Riley Child Development in Indianapolis.
+Most commonly, these appointments are at Riley Child Development in the Pediatric Care Center in Indianapolis.
 You will also be given recommendations on resources in your community that may help your child.

 The second appointment will last longer and may include speech testing and/or psychological testing, or your child may see multiple providers from our team to help clarify the diagnosis.
 Your child may take tests that are in the form of games or activities such as stacking blocks or describing pictures.
 During these activities, our providers look for specific behaviors or reactions that can help them form a diagnosis for your child.